10-Day Stay Food As Medicine Recipes

 No-Tomato Red Sauce

 Serve this no-tomato red sauce over pasta, polenta, or pizza.
-You can use it as the base for Bolognese Sauce as a way to pack in the veggies!
+You can use it as the base for Bolognese Sauce to pack in the veggies!

 Makes 3-4 cups